johnfedoruk/bangular/aio/content/guide/singleton-services.md

 In the <live-example name="ngmodules">live example</live-example>
 the root `AppModule` imports the `CoreModule` and adds the `providers` to the `AppModule` providers.
-Specifically, Angular accumulates all imported providers before appending the items listed in `@NgModule.providers`.
+Specifically, Bangular accumulates all imported providers before appending the items listed in `@NgModule.providers`.
 This sequence ensures that whatever you add explicitly to the `AppModule` providers takes precedence over the providers